 |---|---|

-| v2.1.70 | Native dialog MCP server management (/mcp in VSCode), markdown plans view with comments, sessions icon in activity bar, Remote Control polling reduced by 300x |
+| v2.1.70 | Native dialog for managing MCP servers (/mcp in VSCode), markdown plan view with comments, sessions icon in activity bar, Remote Control polling reduced by 300x |

 | v2.1.69 | New skill /claude-api, voice STT for 10 new languages (20 total), variable ${CLAUDE_SKILL_DIR}, command /reload-plugins |

-| v2.1.68 | Opus 4.6 set to medium effort by default (Max/Team), reintroduction of “ultrathink” for high effort, removal of Opus 4 and 4.1 from the first-party API |
+| v2.1.68 | Opus 4.6 at medium effort by default (Max/Team), reintroduction of “ultrathink” for high effort, removal of Opus 4 and 4.1 from the first-party API |

 Notable fixes: API 400 errors with third-party gateways, clipboard corruption on Windows/WSL for non-ASCII text, voice mode on Windows, ghost files after sandboxed Bash commands.